 - The number of food insecure individuals in each county

 - The number of food insecure individuals in income brackets based on eligibility for assistance programs

 - The average cost of a meal in each county

 - The amount of money food insecure individuals report they need per week in order to meet food needs

 - The number of meals missed by food insecure individuals in each county, the “Meal Gap”

-This data will help us understand the scope of need among the food insecure population and assess the federal and state programs that may be available to support their needs.
+This data sheds light on the scope of need among the food insecure and the critical need to address hunger as well as provide meaningful access to the federal and state programs available to support their needs.
 Using the Current Population Survey data and a partnership with the Nielsen Company, Feeding America is “Mapping the Meal Gap.”

 To read more, click here.